AspearIT/DDDemo/readme.md

 The beauty of this architecture is that the domain itself doesn't know how it is stored, so both storage implementations can be used without disturbing the domain itself.

+## Unit testing

+The test suite contains two basic tests that covers the different cases that can occur in the order line logic